 What happens when an animal is euthanized?

-When you decide to have your pet put to sleep at our medical center, a veterinarian or veterinary assistant will explain the process and tell you what to expect.
+When you decide to have your pet put to sleep at our medical center, a veterinarian or veterinary assistant will explain the process to you.
 You may be too upset at the time to discuss details, so don’t be afraid to ask questions beforehand.
-Also, you may want to schedule the appointment for a time when the hospital is less busy.
+Also, you may want to schedule the appointment for a time when the hospital is not as busy.